 13 Ways to Prepare for the School Year This Summer

 It’s that time of year again—time to prepare for the upcoming school year.
-Summer always goes by way too fast, and Summer 2016 is certainly no exception.
+Summer always goes by way too fast, and this summer is certainly no exception.
 Before we know it, we will be back to the academic grind.
 This might be a bit overwhelming to think about, but if you get ahead of the stress and do some work this summer, the beginning of your school year will go much smoother.

 Since I’m about to be a senior in college, I’d like to think all of my experience puts me in a position to dish out some advice on how to get ready for the upcoming school year.
 I try my best to be an overachiever, so whenever I have the chance to get ahead start on schoolwork, I take it.
 The final month or so of summer is the perfect time to do that!
 If you want to crush it this school year, keep reading!